bitprj/devrel/AStarPathfinding/blog.md

 ```

 Since the current node was just removed from the heap then we are also inspecting it.
-So we will append the current node’s coordinates to `astar_pathing` with the `INSPECTED` color and set the node’s `checked` state to `True`.
+We will append the current node’s coordinates to `astar_pathing` with the `INSPECTED` color and set the node’s `checked` state to `True`.
 We’ll place this code right before we get the current node’s neighbors.

 ```